linrunner/tlp-doc/faq/warnings.rst

 .. note::

-    * The same applies to `SATA_LINKPWR_ON_AC`.
+    * The same applies to `SATA_LINKPWR_ON_AC`
-    * The difference in power consumption between `min_power` and `max_performance` may amount to more than 1 W depending on your hardware.
+    * The difference in power consumption between `min_power` and `max_performance` may amount to more than 1 W depending on your hardware

 What to do if the warnings do not disappear after changing the settings?
 ------------------------------------------------------------------------
-* In case there are only 1 or 2 warnings immediately after system boot or a change of power source: users reported it is safe to just ignore them.
+* In case there are only 1 or 2 warnings immediately after system boot or a change of power source: users reported it is safe to just ignore them
-* In case of a high warning count: try to use a newer kernel version.
+* In case of a high warning count: try to use a newer kernel version
+* Disable `SATA_LINKPWR_ON_AC/BAT` completely

 What is the cause for these errors?
 -----------------------------------